pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 Your favorites list is your own.
 Even if you're part of an organization, your favorites won't be shared with anyone other than you.
 And you can have as many favorites as you like!

-Look for the star icon next to any stack name and select it to start building out your favorites list.
+Look for the star icon next to any stack name and select it to start building your favorites list.

 ![""](stack-navigation.png)

-You can access the favorites list from two key locations in the Service: the primary navigation pane and the dashboard.
+You can access the favorites list from two key locations in the Service: the left navigation pane and the dashboard.
 All your favorites will appear in the navigation pane under the “Stacks” heading.
 You'll also have your list of favorites in a new dashboard card.

 ![""](stacks-navigation-favorites-card.png)